 Although we don’t compete with each other, we’ve had many team challenges where we have friendly competitions.
 For instance, we walked together to Barcelona with the team (virtually, of course).
 It was a challenge where everyone had to track their daily mileage, whether it be walking, running or cycling.
 At the end of the month, the team had to gather just under 3,000 kilometers (equivalent to walking from Tallinn to Barcelona).
 It wasn’t only the individual effort that made the challenge fun, but also the team spirit to achieve a goal.
 I love that we have challenges like that which encourage us to live an active lifestyle.
-Recently, we had the most amazing summer days where we went wakeboarding, karting and had a lot of team building activities.
+Recently, we had the most amazing summer days when we went wakeboarding, and karting, and had a lot of team-building activities.

 For me, it is important to also let yourself have fun outside of work and I’m happy to be able to call my colleagues friends.

 Looking Into The Future